david-domz/testessera/README.md

 ## Highlights

-- Minimize boilerplate test code and facilitate test code readability.
+- Minimize boilerplate test code and enhance test code readability.
-- Protocols support:
+- Supports protocols:
   - HTTP/REST
   - Kafka
   - Redis (coming soon)
-- `pytest` smooth integration by instantiating client classes as fixtures.
+- Smooth integration with `pytest` by instantiating client classes as fixtures.
-- Extensible.
+- Extensible:
-  - `RestClient` and `RestRequest` can be derived for customization and minimal initialization (examples soon).
+  - `RestClient` and `RestRequest` can be derived for customization and minimal initialization (examples coming soon).

 ## Getting Started